Maronite Catholic Archeparchy of Cyprus

-Maronite Catholic Archeparchy of Cyprus (Latin: Archeparchy Cyprensis Maronitarum) is a seat of the Maronite Church immediately subject to the Holy See.
-It is currently ruled by Archeparch Joseph Soueif.
+The Archeparchy of Cyprus (Latin: Archeparchy Cyprensis Maronitarum) is a seat of the Maronite Church immediately subject to the Holy See.
+It is currently ruled by Archeparch Selim Jean Sfeir.

 Territory and statistics

 The archeparchy extends its jurisdiction over all the faithful Maronites of the island of Cyprus.
 Its arcieparchial seat is the city of Nicosia, where is located the Our Lady of Grace Cathedral (Nicosia).

 The archeparchy at the end of 2013 out of a population of 838,897 people had 10,400 baptized, corresponding to 1.2% of the total.
 Its territory is divided into 12 parishes.